openalea/lpy/doc/user/editor.rst

 Let's get into it:

-Firstly, create three scalar parameters and name these **X,Y,Z** respectively.
+Firstly, create three *float* scalar parameters and name these **X,Y,Z** respectively by right-clicking in the green area.

 .. image:: ../_images/editor/ex011.png
-    :scale: 60%
+    :scale: 80%

-[Detailler screenshot d'ajout de paramètres + ex]
+Here, I'll set all of my variables to have a value in a range between 0 and 10.
+For this exemple, the other parameters are not important.

-You can see that the parameters has been added to the widget:
+You can see now that the parameters has been added to the widget:

 .. image:: ../_images/editor/ex012.png
     :scale: 60%